freedomofpress/securedrop-docs/docs/admin/deployment/sample_privacy_policy.rst

 * Please keep in mind that the actual messages you send and receive through SecureDrop may include personally identifying information.
-For this reason, once you read a journalist’s message, we recommend you delete it.
+For this reason, once you read a journalist's message, we recommend you delete it.

 Also please note that when you submit certain types of files through SecureDrop, you may be sending us metadata associated with that file.